postmanlabs/labs-docs/v6/postman/environments_and_globals/manage_globals.md

 ### Viewing global variables

 To view global variables, click the Quick Look icon in the upper right corner of the Postman app to display the environment and global variables.
-When you click on the **Edit** link, it opens a modal for editing keys and values.
+When you click the **Edit** link, it opens a modal for editing keys and values.

 [![quick look icon](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-environ_quick-look-globals.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-environ_quick-look-globals.png)